-On 28 June 2024, McPherson's announced it had completed the sale of the Multix brand and inventory assets to International Consolidated Business Group Pty Ltd for \$19 million (prior to completion adjustments).
+On 28 June 2024, McPherson's announced it had completed the sale of the Multix brand and inventory assets for \$19 million (prior to completion adjustments).
 The sale followed a strategic review of the Multix brand, which concluded that the revenue drivers, opportunities and challenges for Multix were different to those for McPherson's core brands, and that there was not sufficient strategic alignment with McPherson's core business to retain Multix.
 In particular, the review considered: